MonB003/FriendsBookProject/README.md

     - ex. sample.Main
 - Once the configuration information is filled out, click *Ok*

+Configuring the SDK:
+- In IntelliJ:
+  - File > Project Structure > Project Settings > Project
+    - Use SDK: 14
+    - Language level: 18 - No new language features
+  - File > Project Structure > Project Settings > Modules
+    - Use SDK: 1.8

 ### Running the project:
 1. In IntelliJ, open the Main.java file